H-Chris233/Love-Story/CODEBUDDY.md

 ## Project Overview

-This is a full-stack love story website built with Vue 3 + TypeScript frontend and Express + MongoDB backend.
-The project uses a JAMstack architecture where the frontend can be deployed to Vercel and the backend to Railway.
+This is a full-stack love story website built with Vue 3 + TypeScript frontend and Vercel Serverless Functions + MongoDB backend.
+The project uses a JAMstack architecture with dual deployment modes:
+1. Serverless mode (recommended): Frontend and backend API deployed to Vercel
+2. Traditional mode: Frontend to Vercel, backend to Railway

 ## Development Commands